The Vermont Statutes Online

 (v) the value of a 10- or 20-year contract.

-(A) Annually by January 15 commencing in 2014, the Board shall recalculate and adjust the energy and capacity elements of the price under subdivisions (3)(B)(i) and (ii) of this subsection (p).
+(A) Annually by January 15 commencing in 2014, the Commission shall recalculate and adjust the energy and capacity elements of the price under subdivisions (3)(B)(i) and (ii) of this subsection (p).
 The recalculated and adjusted energy and capacity elements shall apply to all contracts executed under this subdivision, whether or not the contracts were executed prior to the adjustments.

 (B) With respect to the price elements specified in subdivisions (3)(B)(iii) (avoided line losses), (iv) (environmental attributes), and (v) (value of long-term contract) of this subsection (p):

-(i) These elements shall remain fixed at their values at the time a contract is signed for the duration of the contract, except that the Board may periodically adjust the value of environmental attributes that are applicable to an executed contract based upon whether the plant becomes certified by LIHI or loses such certification.
+(i) These elements shall remain fixed at their values at the time a contract is signed for the duration of the contract, except that the Commission may periodically adjust the value of environmental attributes that are applicable to an executed contract based upon whether the plant becomes certified by LIHI or loses such certification.

-(5) In addition to the limits specified in subdivision (3) of this subsection (p), in no event shall an existing hydroelectric plant receive a price in one year higher than its price in the previous year, adjusted for inflation using the CPI, except that if a plant becomes certified by LIHI, the Board may add to the price any incremental increase in the value of the plant's environmental attributes resulting from such certification.
+(5) In addition to the limits specified in subdivision (3) of this subsection (p), in no event shall an existing hydroelectric plant receive a price in one year higher than its price in the previous year, adjusted for inflation using the CPI, except that if a plant becomes certified by LIHI, the Commission may add to the price any incremental increase in the value of the plant's environmental attributes resulting from such certification.

-(6) Once a plant owner has executed a contract for a standard offer under this subsection (p), the plant owner shall continue to receive the pricing terms agreed on in that contract regardless of whether the Board subsequently changes any pricing terms under this subsection.
+(6) Once a plant owner has executed a contract for a standard offer under this subsection (p), the plant owner shall continue to receive the pricing terms agreed on in that contract regardless of whether the Commission subsequently changes any pricing terms under this subsection.

 (7) Capacity of existing hydroelectric plants executing a standard offer contract under this subsection shall not count toward the cumulative capacity amount of subsection (c) of this section.

 (q) Allocation of regulatory costs.
-The Board and Department may authorize or retain legal counsel, official stenographers, expert witnesses, advisors, temporary employees, and research services in conjunction with implementing their responsibilities under this section.
-In lieu of allocating such costs pursuant to subsection 21(a) of this title, the Board or Department may allocate the expense in the same manner as the Standard Offer Facilitator's costs under subdivision (l)(1) of this section.
+The Commission and Department may authorize or retain legal counsel, official stenographers, expert witnesses, advisors, temporary employees, and research services in conjunction with implementing their responsibilities under this section.
+In lieu of allocating such costs pursuant to subsection 21(a) of this title, the Commission or Department may allocate the expense in the same manner as the Standard Offer Facilitator's costs under subdivision (l)(1) of this section.

 (r) State; nonliability.
 The State and its instrumentalities shall not be liable to a plant owner or retail electricity provider with respect to any matter related to the Standard Offer Program, including costs associated with a standard offer contract or any damages arising from the breach of such a contract, the flow of power between a plant and the electric grid, or the interconnection of a plant to that grid.
 (Added 2011, No. 170 (Adj.
 Sess.), § 4, eff.
 May 18, 2012; amended 2013, No. 34, § 20; 2015, No. 56, § 4; 2015, No. 97 (Adj.
 Sess.), § 62; 2015, No. 174 (Adj.
 Sess.), § 12a.)